 By successfully completing the program students may earn high school credit, place their skills on career and college applications, as well as gain the continued support of the greater state-wide FARMS Leadership network.
-A program founded by the Center for Land-Based Learning in Winters, California, the Sonoma FARMS Leadership program is only one of twelve other sites across the state serving over 400 students annually.
+This program was founded by the Center for Land-Based Learning in Winters, California.

 Please contact Christine Kuehn, Education and Communications Manager at firstname.lastname@example.org if you are interested in participating with your local high school or hosting the FARMS Leadership programs.

 If it wasn’t for FARMS Leadership, I wouldn’t have learned more about agriculture and received a scholarship so I could go to college.Jose Reyes

 The TEAM (Teaching Environmental and Agricultural Memories) field trip program is a unique environmental education program offered to elementary youth county wide in partnership with the Gold Ridge Resource Conservation District (RCD).
 The content of the TEAM program incorporates the significant role that Sonoma County’s characteristic agricultural landscape plays in environmental stewardship.
 Currently funded by the Sonoma County Agricultural Preservation and Open Space District (Sonoma Ag + Open Space), the program invites elementary students to experience three diverse agricultural properties to learn about everything from the importance of maintaining bee populations for apple production, salmon habitat on a working cattle ranch, to nutrient management and cheese production on a local dairy, and soil health and heritage local melons.

 TEAM field trips also emphasize the importance of partnership among diverse stakeholders in protecting our natural resources and the renowned agricultural landscape of Sonoma County.